SGBiern/AI-for-Trading/6. Analyzing Stock Sentiment from Twits/README.md

 # Experiment results

+The best accuracy is _73.3%_, when implementing the better options in the follwoing experiements.

 1. Regarding preprocessing
   * Keeping stopwords performs better than removing them.
   * Lemmatizing to current tone performs better.